small-tech/site.js/README.md

 #### Before you use this unconventional method, please understand its security model:

 1. __Your admin page URL is a secret.
-Do not share it.
-Do not share screenshots of it.__
+Do NOT share it.
+Do NOT share screenshots of it.__

-2. __Do not access the admin page from a public computer.__
+2. __Do NOT access the admin page from a public computer.__

+3. __DO__ keep it in your password manager.

-3. If your admin page URL or the secret path fragment get exposed, change it immediately.
+4. If your admin page URL or the secret path fragment get exposed, change it immediately.

-4. Site.js will automatically hide paths that contain hexademical strings of 32 characters or more in a path fragment while storing statistics so these are not inadvertently revealed in public statistics.
+5. Site.js will automatically hide paths that contain hexademical strings of 32 characters or more in a path fragment while storing statistics so these are not inadvertently revealed in public statistics.

 The decision to implement this pattern, like any other development decision, should be based on the threat model of your use case.